Barbara Ridpath

-Barbara Ridpath is Director of St Paul's Institute, a department of St Paul's Cathedral that focuses on the relationship between finance, economics and the common good.
-She is married to the writer, Michael Ridpath.
+Barbara Ridpath is director of St Paul's Institute, a department of St Paul's Cathedral that focuses on the relationship between finance, economics and the common good.
+Ridpath is married to the writer, Michael Ridpath.

 Education

-Ridpath gained an AB degree at Smith College before going on to receive a Master's Degree in International Affairs at Columbia University.
+Ridpath gained an AB degree at Smith College before going on to receive a master's degree in international affairs at Columbia University.

 Business career

-Prior to her position at St Paul's Institute, Ridpath was Chief Executive of the International Centre for Financial Regulation.
-Previous to her work at the ICFR, she was Executive Managing Director and Head of Ratings Services, Europe, for Standard & Poor's, from 2004-2008, where she was responsible for Standard & Poor’s rating activities in Europe, the Middle East and Africa.
-Before that she was Managing Director and Chief Credit Officer, Europe based in Standard & Poor's London office, where she was responsible for the development and application of ratings policy in Europe including its global consistency.
+Prior to her position at St Paul's Institute, Ridpath was chief executive of the International Centre for Financial Regulation.
+Previous to her work at the ICFR, she was executive managing director and head of ratings services, Europe, for Standard & Poor's, from 2004 to 2008, where she was responsible for Standard & Poor's rating activities in Europe, the Middle East and Africa.
+Before that she was managing director and chief credit officer, Europel based in Standard & Poor's London office, where she was responsible for the development and application of ratings policy in Europe including its global consistency.

 Ridpath joined S&P in 1983 after three years as an economist at the Federal Reserve Bank of New York.
 She worked in S&P's European network from 1986, holding a broad range of positions.
 Ridpath spearheaded S&P's move into international securitisation whilst based in London in the late 1980s, and ran S&P-ADEF in Paris from 1990 to 1993.
-From 1993 to 1998 Ridpath was a Senior Credit Officer at JPMorgan Europe, rejoining S&P in 1998.
+From 1993 to 1998 Ridpath was a senior credit officer at JPMorgan Europe, rejoining S&P in 1998.

 She is currently also a non-executive director of the National Australia Group Europe, and a member of Council of Chatham House, the Royal Institute of International Affairs.